TasniemSeiam/travel/README.md

 # travel website "front end"
- It contains some countries and the most famous tourist places, activities and foods specific to each country
+It contains some countries and the most famous tourist places, hotels, activities and foods for each country